broodwork/raystack/.docs/extending.md

-# Extending Cotlette
+# Extending Raystack

 ## Overview

-Cotlette is designed to be extensible.
+Raystack is designed to be extensible.
 You can add your own apps, commands, middleware, and even swap out core components.
 This guide covers the main extension points.

 ---